shubhamroy665/Sparkling-Water-Delivery-Time-Prediction/README.md

 ## Images Folder

-The `sparkling_water_running_images` folder contains screenshots of project stages and outputs, including model training and prediction results.
+The `images` folder contains screenshots of project stages and outputs, including model training and prediction results.

 ## Running the Project